 Finally, fuel shares and average efficiencies are determined for the minor services, without consideration of individual equipment choices given to the major services.
-As described previously, the 1999 average efficiencies for the minor services are indexed to unity, and an exogenous forecast of minor service efficiency improvement for non-PC office equipment is employed.
-Sources for efficiency improvement in non-PC office equipment are referenced in Appendix A in the description for the EffGrowthRate parameter.
-Minor service average efficiency for the current year is calculated from the value for the previous year.
-The exogenously-specified efficiency growth rate is shown in Equation B-90.
-Projected changes in PC energy consumption are explicitly included in the PC forecast described in Appendix A under Market Penetration, so the EffGrowthRate is set to zero for the PC office equipment end-use service.
-Efficiency improvement for the "Other" end-use service is set to zero due to lack of information.
+As described previously, the 2003 average efficiencies for the minor services are indexed to unity.
+The user may provide an exogenous projection of minor service efficiency improvement for any of the minor services via the EffGrowthRate parameter described in Appendix A. With this option, minor service average efficiency for the current year is calculated from the value for the previous year.
+The exogenously-specified efficiency growth rate is shown in Equation B-96.
+Projected changes in PC and Other Office Equipment energy consumption are explicitly included in the PC and Other Office Equipment projections described in Appendix A under Market Penetration, so the EffGrowthRate is set to zero for the both office equipment end-use services.
+Expected efficiency improvements are also explicitly included in the trend projections for specific categories within the "Other" end-use service.
+Efficiency improvement for the non-specific portions of the "Other" end-use service is set to zero due to lack of information.
 However, the option remains available to facilitate analysis of programs aimed at improving efficiency in this area.
-Minor services are further assumed to possess identical average efficiencies for all decision types and buildings within a given Census division and year, and office equipment services are assumed to use only electricity, as illustrated by Equation B-91.
+Minor services are further assumed to possess identical average efficiencies for all decision types and buildings within a given Census division and year, and office equipment services are assumed to use only electricity, as illustrated by Equation B-97.